 (Above) Map of Ginza

-(Above) Chanel Store in Ginza
+(Above) Ginza City

 Along the way, we will also take a stroll past Ginza Core, which is a collection of high end shops and eateries, and is a good place to view creative window shop displays.
 Walking up to the intersection of Chuo Dori and Harumi Dori is where the main Ginza shopping hub and Heart of Ginza is.
 The intersection of Chuo-dori and Harumi-dori is dominated by the glass cylinder facade of the San-ai Building(Below - Day and Night views).
 With its huge neon sign, it's a famous image of Ginza found on many postcards and travel books for decades now.